mo-messidi/RoboND-Kinematics-Project/writeup.md

 After all the Forward and Reverse Kinematics calulations were done and coded into the IK_server.py script.
 The project was ready for tested and it performed as desired.
 Given the position of a target and of a final placement position the serial manipulator was able to grip the target and move it to its specified final position.

 ![alt text][image3]

+### Results
+The robot managed to pick and place the randomly generated cylinder in 8 out of 9 runs (best case).
+The grasping errors in the 9th run can be attributed to numerical instabilites.
+These instabilities were reduced by avoiding the Matrix Inverse function when calulating R3_6 and attemping to make the calulation using the Matric Transpose function instead.